-The objective of the game is to interact with certain elements of the in-game world to give them colour, and thus moving the player on to the next area until the game is finished.
-Though it was made with unconventional goals attached to it, I failed to get much enjoyment out of what I was doing the whole time, and became bored of the game quickly.
+The objective of the game is to interact with certain elements of the in-game world to give them color, and thus moving the player on to the next area until the game is finished.
+Though it was made with unconventional goals attached to it, I failed to get much enjoyment out of what I was doing the whole time and became bored of the game quickly.
 It was made with the intention of relaxing players, but personally, that’s not part of what I look for in a good video game, and wouldn’t want to have in one.

 Controls – 7/10